miklevin/MikeLev.in/_posts/2024-11-04-good-kata-compensating-for-karma-chameleons.md

 You can then use the collection IDs to fetch their fields and explore the data further.

-Me: Yep, I totally see the actionboard's listed.
+**Me**: Yep, I totally see the actionboard's listed.
 Show me how to pull the fields of the most recent.
 They use the same datestamp slugs in their names as the crawls...

-Gemini-Advanced:
+**Gemini-Advanced**:

 ```python
 import requests